beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 _Reduce the risk of "missing" a config that is defined in multiple places to the minimum possible._

+^ We also want to avoid duplication in the config declarations themselves, again to reduce the chance that a developer misses updating multiple "versions" of the same config key or value.

-^ Good example of this is `debug`.
+^ A good example of this is `debug`.
 We want it to default to `false` for production, and only selectively turn on in development, testing and review environments.

+^ We won't even define a `debug` key in any environment where the value mirrors production.

 ---